Recognizing trainees’ exceptional research and presentations at the Annual Hope Center Retreat

 2011

-Adam Bero, grad student in the lab of Dave Holtzman
+Adam Bero, graduate student in the lab of Dave Holtzman

 “Neuronal activity regulates the regional vulnerability to amyloid-β deposition”

-Shannon Macauley-Rambach, grad student in the lab of Mark Sands
+Shannon Macauley-Rambach, graduate student in the lab of Mark Sands

 “The role of astrocyte activation in both the pathogenesis and treatment of infantile neuronal ceroid lipofuscinosis (INCL)”